4d/docs/docs/MSC/encrypt.md

 sidebar_label: Encrypt Page
 ---

 You can use this page to encrypt or *decrypt* (i.e. remove encryption from) the data file, according to the **Encryptable** attribute status defined for each table in the database.

-For detailed information about data encryption in 4D, please refer to the "Encrypting data" section in the *Design Reference* manual.
+> For detailed information about data encryption in 4D, please refer to the "Encrypting data" section in the *Design Reference* manual.
+You can also read the [A deeper look into 4D data encryption](https://blog.4d.com/a-deeper-look-into-4d-data-encryption/) blog post.

 A new folder is created each time you perform an encryption/decryption operation.
 It is named "Replaced Files (Encrypting) *yyyy-mm-dd hh-mm-ss*> or "Replaced Files (Decrypting) *yyyy-mm-dd hh-mm-ss*".